modern-project/modern-ruby/README.md

 [test cases] and the beginnings of our [manual] to get an idea of Modern and how it works.

+## Versioning ##
+This project follows the [Semantic Versioning], version 2.0.0, with one
+addendum: until the project reaches the 1.0.0 mark, the minor version number (i.e., 0.y.*) denotes an API-breaking change.

 ## Contributing ##
 Bug reports and pull requests are welcome [on GitHub].
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected